35 Digital Marketing Acronyms to Know and Understand

 B2C: Business to Consumer

 B2C refers to any business that sells their products or services directly to everyday consumers.
-For example, national grocery empire, Woolworths, is a B2C company.
+For example, national grocery empires, Woolworths and Coles, are B2C companies.

 GA: Google Analytics

 Google Analytics is a platform provided by Google that tracks and records data relating to the activity on your website.
-It can track how a visitor comes across your site, which pages they view and after how long they leave.
-It can also track goals and measure your site’s conversions and transactions.
+It can track how a visitor comes across your site, which pages they view and after how long they stay before they leave.
+It can also track custom goals and measure your site’s conversions and transactions.

 A KPI is a quantifiable value that validates the effectiveness of a company’s strategy to achieve their primary business goals.
 KPIs aren’t just used in digital marketing, they are used in all types of business, tracking performance to see how far along a business is in achieving their company objectives.
 By laying out the metrics your business plans to gauge, you will have a clear indication of what is and is not working for your business.